SgtCoDFish/bedrock-bootstrap/scratch/basic_bootloader/README.md

 }
 ```

 We define the "shimloc" to be an approximately 4MB (`0x0040_0000`) block in SPI-Flash, starting at `0x2000_0000`.
 Then under "SECTIONS" we say that the section `.text.shim` must be placed at the beginning of shimloc.
-Likewise, we place `.text` - regular code - at `0x2040_0000` where both Qemu and the HiFive1 will end up jumping to.
+Likewise, we place `.text` - regular code - at `0x2040_0000` where both QEMU and the HiFive1 will end up jumping to.